shillyshaly/CiLisp/README.md

 # CI LISP

 Read **everything in this file** before opening the instructions for the individual tasks.
-You are responsible for understanding the grading structure before starting, and you will likely miss **tons of points** in documentation if you do not.
+You are responsible for understanding the grading structure before starting, and you will likely miss **tons of points** in progress checks if you do not.

 ## Summary